Jerry Pate: Professional career

-Later years
+Later career

-Pate later served as a broadcast analyst (ABC, CBS, BBC) and set up a golf course design practice and a turf and irrigation company.
-During the years between his regular and senior careers, Pate returned to the University of Alabama to complete his bachelor's degree in administrative science; his daughter, Jenni, received her degree at the same graduation ceremony in 2001.
+Pate later served as a golf broadcaster for ABC, CBS, and BBC.
+He also set up a golf course design practice and a turf and irrigation company.
 He designed the Kiva Dunes in 1995 and the Ol' Colony Golf Complex in 2000, which is the home course for the Alabama Crimson Tide golf team.
 In 2006, he earned his first Champions Tour win at the Outback Steakhouse Pro-Am.
 Pate has been forced by health problems, including arthroscopic left-knee surgery in 2010, to begin limiting his Champions Tour appearances.

+Personal life

+In the late 1990s, Pate returned to the University of Alabama to complete his bachelor's degree in administrative science.
+His daughter, Jenni, received her degree at the same graduation ceremony in 2001.